This site requires a more recent version of Adobe Flash Player to function properly.

 The bank offers financial products and services for corporates, government, financial institutions, private and business clients throughout the world.
 Services offered include banking, insurance, investments, mortgage and consumer finance.

 The mortgage division, consisting of home mortgage loans (does not include commercial real estate mortgage loans), mortgage servicing business and mortgages held for sale, is the cornerstone of Well Fargo's business model.

-With $524 billion in mortgage origination in 2012 Wells Fargo was the nation's largest mortgage originator, funding one of every three mortgages in the U.S. Also, Wells Fargo serviced (processed monthly payments of home loans) $1.9 trillion in mortgages - one of every six mortgage holder nationwide - and is currently the largest servicer of mortgages in the U.S.
+Wells Fargo is the nation's largest mortgage originator, funding one of every three mortgages in the U.S. The bank originated a record $524 billion in mortgages in 2012 - a figure that fell to $175 billion by 2014.
+Also, at the end of 2014 Wells Fargo serviced (processed monthly payments of home loans) $1.86 trillion in mortgages - one of every six mortgage holder nationwide - making it the largest servicer of mortgages in the U.S.

 Asset Management & Brokerage, Deposits and Insurance & Other

 Non-interest income generating divisions like Asset Management & Brokerage, Deposits and Insurance & Other are some big sources of value for Wells Fargo.
 The income from these divisions includes maintenance fee on deposit accounts & Individual Retirement Accounts (IRA), brokerage on trading, insurance fee, trust and investment management fee.

 With more than 20 million retail bank households and over 2.5 million small business and business banking households, Well Fargo had a little more than $1 trillion in core deposits at the end of 2014.

 Wells Fargo is also one of the country's largest IRA providers and had $359 billion in IRA assets and $341 billion in 401(k) and institutional retirement plan assets at the end of 2014.
 The segment has great potential as currently only six of every 100 Wells Fargo customers have an IRA account with the bank.